adpgames/easy-leaderboards/README.md

 # How to use:
 In the files, there is a demo scene.
-Instructions on how to get started are on the [wiki page of this repoitory](https://github.com/adpgames/easy-leaderboards/wiki).
+Instructions on how to get started are on the [wiki page in github of this addon](https://github.com/adpgames/easy-leaderboards/wiki).

 Or, here are other instructions: